Table of Contents

 6. Camel’s Back Road

 A 3-kilometre length of the route features a variety of rock formations in their natural state.
 It links the Library Point and the Kulri Bazaar, two of Mussoorie’s most important landmarks.
-Camel’s Back Road offers picturesque views of the horizon at sunset and sunrise.
+Camel’s Back Road is also a popular sunrise point, offering breathtaking views of the horizon at dawn and dusk.

 7. Municipal Garden